Canva Video 2022

 When we reviewed Canva Video last, we weren’t impressed by the lack of audio trimming tools - an oversight that’s thankfully been resolved.
 Now you can add and trim multiple tracks as easily as you can videos.
 What’s especially nice is the way the tracks collapse to save space, unfurling only when clicked.
 Sadly, there’s not much else in the way of editing tools, with only the option to adjust volume and fade audio in and out.

 Visual ‘effects’ are fairly limited.
-There’s nothing in the way of VFX software - you’ll need a tool like Adobe After Effects or an After Effects alternative for that.
+There’s nothing in the way of the best VFX software - you’ll need a tool like Adobe After Effects or the best After Effects alternative for that.
 But you can overlay videos with pre-made (and often customizable) graphics and text, then animate them.
 For example, having your company name tumble down onto the screen.
 You can also add videos within videos by dragging a clip onto the viewer, rather than the timeline.
 Like other elements, these videos can be animated.

 It’s simple, but again, it’s simplistic.
 It’s certainly easy enough to apply these animated effects to selected designs.
 However, there’s no way to time effects - they’ll remain on screen until that clip ends.
 There’s also no way to stop an effect - if an image sidles onto the screen from the left, it’ll always sidle out to the right.
 The only workaround we found was exporting a video of the effect, then re-adding that video to the timeline and trimming the video before the ‘exit’ animation.